openyurtio/openyurt/README.md

 OpenYurt has the following advantages in terms of compatibility and usability.
 - **Kubernetes native**.
 It provides full Kubernetes API compatibility.
 All Kubernetes workloads, services, operators, CNI plugins, and CSI plugins are supported.
 - **Seamless conversion**.
-It provides a tool to easily convert a native Kubernative to be "edge" ready.
+It provides a tool to easily convert a native Kubernetes to be "edge" ready.
   The extra resource and maintenance costs of the OpenYurt components are very low.
 - **Node autonomy**.
 It provides mechanisms to tolerate unstable or disconnected cloud-edge networking.
   The applications run in the edge nodes are not affected even if the nodes are offline.